Jaymon/vagrant-bootstrap/README.md

 # Vagrant Bootstrap

 This is just a handy script that removes the tedium of building a new Vagrant Ubuntu base box.
 It is based off a `postinstall.sh` script I found in one of the baseboxes back in the day.
+We've used this to build Ubuntu 14.04 boxes.

 ## Create the box